SparklingComet/ConfigAPI/README.md

 To write/read from the config file, use ConfigFile#getConfig().set(String, Object); or ConfigFile#getConfig().get(String);

-The original thread can be found on [SpigotMC](https://www.spigotmc.org/threads/api-multiple-configuration-files-and-directories.202492/).
+The original thread can be found on [SpigotMC](https://www.spigotmc.org/threads/api-multiple-configuration-files-and-directories.202492/) and the online api docs can either be downloaded [here](https://www.github.com/ShanerX/ConfigAPI/doc) or viewed online [on this page](https://repo.shanerx.org/doc).